 Are you ready to check out train trips from Paris?
 There are some pretty cool destinations here that you might not have thought about.

-The amazing city of Metz, mainly recognized for the astounding cathedral, is one of the best train trips from Paris and the perfect day trip.
+The amazing city of Metz, mainly recognized for its astounding cathedral, is one of the best train trips from Paris and the perfect day trip.
 The charming city is flourishing with flowerbeds and green spaces, especially along the river and there are plenty of things to do in Metz.

 Stroll through the charming Imperial Quarter or visit the permanent covered market, Marché Couvert, a must for any foodie.